 The Lake Wenatchee area offers a range of cross country ski areas for beginners to advanced skiers.
 Trail descriptions are below, current conditions:

 Multiple trails loop thru the campground, and across Cedar Brae Rd to connect to Kahler Glen Golf Course.
 From Kahler Glen you can continue to the Nason Ridge Trail system.
 A daily or seasonal Sno-Park permit required, funds from these passes directly support the grooming program.
-Day permit (need a Discover pass) are available in the South Park parking lot, annual permit (no Discover pass needed) are available at the Midway Market.
+Day permit (need a Discover pass) are available in the South Park parking lot, annual permit (no Discover pass needed) are available at the Midway Market and Plain Hardware.

 Multiple trails loop thru the campgrounds, along the Wenatchee River and out to an excellent view point.
 Ski along the lake to “Cardiac Hill”, the one steep ascent or for the brave, decent, in the South Park.
 A daily or seasonal Sno-Park permit required, funds from these sales directly support the grooming program.

 Access by skiing up from the South State Park or from the parking area across from the golf practice range.
 Nason Ridge trails offer intermediate and expert skiers excellent views of Nason Creek, Lake Wenatchee, and Dirty Face Mountain.
 The trail starts from the Southeast corner of Kahler Glen.
-The first 2 miles of the trail follow an old logging road up and down above Nason creek.
+The first 3.2 miles (5.3k) of the trail follow an old logging road up and down above Nason creek.
 After crossing under the power lines the trail will turn west climbing moderately.
-There will be two junctions that climb to the right, this is the 5 mile ridge loop.
+There will be two junctions that climb to the right, this is the 7.8 mile (13k) ridge loop.
 The first junction is a steeper route to the ridge.
 On the main trail you can skip the ridge loop and continue out and back to Butcher Creek.
 A full skate lane is provided on these trails.
 Thanks to Weyerhaeuser for allowing access to this land.

-Accessed from the Sno Park 3/4 of a mile past the Midway Market on Chiwawa Loop Road, the See and Ski trail is a 5 mile lolly pop loop.
+Accessed from the Sno Park 3/4 of a mile past the Midway Market on Chiwawa Loop Road, the See and Ski trail is a 5 mile (8k) lolly pop loop.
 The trail follows above the Wenatchee River for approximately a mile where it joins a loop.
 The loop travels thru thinned forest, then back along the Wenatchee river.
 See and Ski is open to canine companions after noon.
 A full skate lane is provided on this trail.
 New this year we will be occasionally snowmobile grooming the “Squirrel Run” route which runs parallel to the See & Ski, on the opposite side of the road, creating a nice loop option.
 A daily or seasonal Sno-Park permit is required, funds from these sales directly support the grooming program.
-Monday, March 06, 2017 the Washington Conservation Corps will be performing trail maintenance along the See & Ski trail which will cause some damage on the grooming.
-Please be aware of this if you venture out to that trail and use caution if approaching the WCC along your ride as they will be removing trees/limbs/debris with small power tools.
-Thank you for your understanding as we improve your trails!